Key points

 When should you set specific materiality?

-When a particular user group would change their decisions based on misstatements smaller than overall materiality.
+When a particular user group would change their decisions based on misstatements smaller than overall mat.
 Common triggers include related party transactions, director or key management compensation disclosures, regulatory-sensitive balances, and segment-level disclosures that investors monitor independently.
 The trigger is user sensitivity, not audit risk.

 What happens after you set specific materiality?